hot3eed/hot3eed.github.io/_posts/2020-06-22-snap_p2_deobfuscation.md

 Bingo!

+_EDIT_: [@adriengnt](https://twitter.com/adriengnt) brought to my attention Arybo which he worked on at Quarkslab (they seem to have a monopoly on MBA).
+It was able to simplify the expression above in one go<sup>[14]</sup>.
+I'd say this is state of the art as far as MBA obfuscation goes.
+Its concepts<sup>[15]</sup> are interesting if you wanna get technical.

 # We cool, Snap?
 There's much more to token generation than obfuscations.
 Being able to work with the binary at this level is only half the battle.
 I won't disclose how to communicate with the API, because if Godfather has taught us anything, it's that the perfect number of sequels is one.